 It simulates the trigger break and reset and provides an audible click sound.
-This allows repeated trigger presses without any need to cycle the slide.
+The design allows repeated trigger presses without any need to cycle the slide.

 Pros: Get an actual trigger break and reset in dry fire without any cycling of the slide.
 The product comes with an alternative spring if you want a lower trigger “weight” than the 5lb stock spring.
 Renders the gun inert.

 Cons: Not inexpensive.
 Not available for all models of Glocks.
-Doesn't provide any visual accuracy-related feedback and cannot be used in conjunction with a LaserDot.
+It doesn't provide any visual accuracy-related feedback and doesn't work in conjunction with a LaserDot.

 Option 5: Reset Trigger Kit – $199.95+

 A Reset Trigger is an aftermarket tool installed in the gun in place of the stock trigger housing and striker.
-This tool is designed to do one core thing.
+This tool does one core thing.
 Reset the trigger automatically without cycling the slide.

-There are a number of companies that manufacture a reset trigger kit for Glock handguns.
+Many companies manufacture a reset trigger kit for Glock handguns.
 Still, they all effectively work the same way.